Pseudophilautus limbus: Description

 The holotype, an adult male, measures 26 mm in snout–vent length.
 The body is slender.
 The head is dorsally concave.
 The snout is obtusely pointed in lateral view.
 The tympanum is visible and oval in shape.
 The supratympanic fold is prominent.
 The toes are partially webbed.
 The dorsal coloration is white with dark-brown and reddish-orange patches.
 The flanks are whitish and have a few dark-brown patches.
 The upper lip is dark brown and has white and black patches.
 The lower parts are ashy white.

 Habitat and conservation

-Pseudophilautus limbus occurs along the forest edge in tea plantations, home gardens, and grasslands, and within lowland forest, at elevations of 61–660 m above sea level.
+Pseudophilautus limbus occurs along the forest edge in tea plantations, home gardens, and grasslands, and within lowland forests, at elevations of 61–660 m above sea level.
 It presumably has direct development (i.e., there is no free-living larval stage).
 It tolerates habitat modification and can be locally common.
 It is, nevertheless, believed to suffer from the loss of its habitat and from deterioration of habitat quality.
 Future climate change prolonging the dry period is also a potential threat.
 It is present in two forest reserves, its type locality and the Kanneliya Forest Reserve.